Sketchup - Arkio

 Placing models in Arkio

-You can click anywhere in the scene to place an instance of the model.
-Or select "Place at origin" to place the model pinned in the current or a new scene following its origin.
-Models placed at the origin can be aligned with other loaded models, enabling a round-trip between your design tools when exporting Arkio-added geometry back to your existing tool.
+With the placement tab open, you can click anywhere in the scene to manually place an instance of that model.
+Or press the green Place at origin buttons to place the modelpinned in the current scene or a new one.
+Models placed at the origin can be aligned with other models, enabling a round trip between your design tools when exporting Arkio-added geometry back to your existing tools.

 Model location and orientation